sipsorcery/mediafoundationsamples/README.md

  - MFAudio - Play audio from file on speaker.

- - MFTopology - Plays an mp4 file using the Enhanced Video Renderer in a separate Window.
-TODO: Audio not working.
+ - MFTopology - Plays audio and video from an mp4 file using the Enhanced Video Renderer and Streaming Audio Renderer.

  - MFBitmapToEVR - Displays a byte array representing a bitmap on the Enhanced Video Renderer.